 For the purpose of SARS-CoV-2 genomic surveillance, national competent authorities in coordination with airport operators and/or ground handling service providers could consider, if deemed appropriate, random anonymous, unlinked testing of selected flights at international airports to allow for a better monitoring and understanding of circulation of SARS-CoV-2 variants and early detection of new variants.
 Targeted genomic surveillance of travellers upon arrival at airports can support global SARS-CoV-2 variant monitoring and provide evidence to help determine whether an increase in cases in a third country with inadequate genomic surveillance may be associated with new virus variants.
-ECDC developed a specific protocol for "Targeted genomic surveillance of SARS-CoV-2 in travellers in response to a worsening or unknown epidemiological situation in a third country"; outlining procedures for recruitment, testing and reporting data from such an activity.
+ECDC developed a specific protocol for 'Pilot study outline for targeted genomic surveillance of SARS-CoV-2 in travellers in response to a worsening or unknown epidemiological situation in a third country', outlining procedures for recruitment, testing and reporting data from such an activity.

 To this respect, the testing strategy used should allow for subsequent genomic sequencing of positive samples.

-The testing should mostly focus on randomly selected arriving passengers above the age of 12 with a particular focus on passenger flights arriving from areas with severe worsening of the epidemiological situation such as it is currently the case in China.
+The testing should mostly focus on randomly selected arriving passengers above the age of 12 with a particular focus on passenger flights arriving from areas with severe worsening of the epidemiological situation such as is currently the case in China.
 The number of passengers to be selected in each airport to reach the target number of positive samples for sequencing will depend on the overall number of airports implementing the testing as well as the estimated SARS-CoV-2 prevalence among passengers.
 This will require periodic calibration as the situation evolves.

-National competent authorities should coordinate with airport operators when defining random testing procedure aiming to be performed without any negative impact on flight safety and with minimal or, preferably, no operational disruption of aviation activities while at the same time avoiding queuing or passenger clustering.
-National competent authorities should coordinate with aircraft operators to provide early information to the arriving
+National competent authorities should coordinate with airport operators when defining the random testing procedure aiming to be performed without any negative impact on flight safety and with minimal or, preferably, no operational disruption of aviation activities while at the same time avoiding queuing or passenger clustering.